Code-4-Community/c4c-dev-docs/docs/llb/llb-api-spec.md

 ##### ids: INT-LIST

 The event ids that are being requested.
 Ids are numbers and they should be seperated by a single comma.
-If this query parameter is missing, this route returns an empty list.
+If this query parameter is missing, this route returns all future events.
 Ignore duplicated values.
 Ignore ids that do not correspond to any existing event.

 ### Responses